Rumor: Insomniac Spider-Man Sequel to Feature Venom and Carnage

 Note: Spoilers for the first Marvel’s Spider-Man release follow.

 Supposedly, Utopianthrowaway90 received this information from their “contact” who’s familiar with the sequel’s development.
 The leak outlines the rumored details in a long list, alleging that Insomniac’s follow-up will take place during the winter, five to six months after the first game’s events.
-Peter Parker, then, is still in mourning Aunt May’s death.
+Peter Parker, then, is still mourning Aunt May’s death.
 While he lives with Mary Jane, she doesn’t appear much in the narrative’s first act.

 Like the first installment, the new entry will offer nothing short of a complete single-player experience.
 No multiplayer components will be added.
 What fans should expect to see added, according to the rumor, are Queens and Brooklyn.
 To accommodate these areas, Insomniac is implementing new swinging mechanics for “low building traversal.”